Ways to identify antioxidant for good health

-We often hear words like antioxidant, oxidative stress, free radicals and reactive oxygen species thrown around all the time in skincare, diet and supplements in shampoo.
+We often hear words like antioxidant, oxidative stress, free radicals and reactive oxygen species.
+These terminology always being thrown around all the time in skincare, diet and supplements in shampoo.
 One of the key causes to body aging is oxidative stress, which is caused by free radical damage.

 A lot of the free radicals in living organisms contain oxygen, so they’re often called reactive oxygen species or ROS.
 The most common free radicals in humans are superoxide and hydroxyl.
 The process of stealing electron involves breaking and forming of chemical bonds which can lead to irreversible changes in the substance’s structure and function.

 Free radicals are useful in many occasions, like free radical polymerization which is used to make most of the plastics that we use today.
 They’re also important in lots of biological processes.
 Free radicals are also the reason that benzoyl peroxide acne cream works to kill acne bacteria.

 But if free radicals form in the wrong place at the wrong time, then they’ll react with important substances like DNA proteins, lipids around the skin and these chain reactions will cause a lot of microscopic damage that’s eventually reflected as wrinkles, fine lines, thinning skin, pigmentation and even cancer.

 Free radicals can also trigger inflammation and other pathways in your skin that lead to damage like increasing the amount of matrix metalloproteinases (MMPs) which are enzymes that break down collagen in your skin.
 Collagen works to make your skin plump and bouncy.Ways to identify antioxidant